-1. Bulldogs are the 6th most popular breed in America according to American Kennel Club.
-In Los Angeles though, bulldogs are number one dog breed.
+1. Bulldogs are the 6th most popular breed in America, according to American Kennel Club.
+In Los Angeles, though, bulldogs are the number one dog breed.

-2. They Serve as Mascots – Due to their strong appearance and build, bulldogs are one of the most popular mascots for sports teams and universities.
+2. They Serve as Mascots – Due to their strong appearance and build, bulldogs are among the most popular mascots for sports teams and universities.

-3. No Two Bulldogs are the Same, Bulldogs come in 10 different colors and four different markings.
+3. Bulldogs come in 10 different colors and four different markings.
 This could mean brindle, fawn, piebald and more.

 4. They have Celebrity Owners – Celebrities such as Martha Stewart, David Beckham, Ashley Olsen, Hugh Jackman, Reese Witherspoon and Zac Efron own or have owned bulldogs.

-5. The oldest single breed specialty club is England’s The Bulldog Club (formed in 1878), members of which met regularly at the Blue Post Pub on Oxford Street, London.
+5. The oldest single breed specialty club is England’s The Bulldog Club (formed in 1878), met regularly at the Blue Post pub on Oxford Street, London.

 7. Bulldogs have suffered the most airline deaths of any breed due to their respiratory issues.
 They often suffer from hip dysplasia and other medical concerns.